Get insider access

 iRobot Roomba i7

 The Neato D8 is better than the iRobot Roomba i7.
-The Neato is less demanding in terms of maintenance, incurs fewer recurring costs, and delivers superior performance on bare floors and high-pile carpet.
+The Neato is less demanding in maintenance, incurs fewer recurring costs, and delivers superior performance on bare floors and high-pile carpet.
 Meanwhile, the iRobot maneuvers itself with less difficulty, performs better on low-pile carpet, and has an automatic debris-disposal feature that dumps debris from its internal dustbin to an external dirt compartment attached to its recharging dock.

 iRobot Roomba i3